-A large proportion of pediatric emergencies are a result of respiratory problems which, if not treated quickly and appropriately, can result in cardiopulmonary arrest.
+A large proportion of pediatric emergencies are a result of respiratory distress and failure, which if not treated quickly and appropriately can result in cardiopulmonary arrest.
 Early recognition and treatment of respiratory problems is therefore of primary importance to improve the outcome of pediatric emergencies.

 After reviewing this page thoroughly, use the links below to review important aspects and specific interventions of each problem.

 - Lung tissue disease

 There are general management interventions that you will initially be using that apply to all of the above-listed respiratory problems.
 The application of the general interventions is for the purpose of stabilizing the condition of the patient.

 Once oxygenation and ventilation have been stabilized, targeted interventions are used to reverse and treat the problems listed above.

 The general management interventions are carried out as you use the “Evaluate, Identify, and Intervene” Sequence to address Airway, Breathing, and Circulation.
 General management interventions for Airway, Breathing, and Circulation are listed below.

 - Maintain an open airway, and if necessary open the airway.
 This is accomplished with the head tilt-chin lift.
 If cervical spine injury is suspected, use the jaw thrust maneuver to open the airway.
 However, if the jaw thrust does not adequately open the airway, use the head-tilt chin lift or jaw thrust with slight head extension.

 - Clear the airway if necessary.
 Let your evaluation guide your interventions.
 If the evaluation reveals secretions or a visualized foreign body obstruction, use the appropriate intervention to clear the airway.

 - Consider basic airway adjuncts such as an oropharyngeal airway (OPA) or nasopharyngeal airway (NPA) to reduce the risk of developing airway obstruction and improve airway patency.